smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 `keytool -genkey -alias nifiserver -keyalg RSA -keystore C:\certs\nifiserver.jks -keysize 2048`

 #### 3.2 Generating a certificate sign request
 This command will generate a certificate with a request to sign it.
 It may ask for both the passwords you chose in [3.1](#31-generate-a-keystore-for-the-nifi-server): first the keystore’s password and then the private key’s password.
-If they’re the same, it will only ask once.
+If they are the same, it will only ask once.

 `keytool -certreq -alias nifiserver -keystore C:\certs\nifiserver.jks -file C:\certs\nifiserver.csr`